Beauvechain Air Base: Allied use

-126 Wing of Group 83 - 2nd Tactical Air Force (Canadian Fighter Wing) utilized base from Sept.20th to Oct.1st to provide air cover for Arnhem and Nijmegen (Operation Market Garden tail end).
+No. 126 Wing RAF of No. 83 Group RAF - 2nd Tactical Air Force (Canadian Fighter Wing) utilized base from Sept.20th to Oct.1st to provide air cover for Arnhem and Nijmegen (Operation Market Garden tail end).
 This was designated B68 ALG Le Culot - until taken over by Americans at end of October and re-designated A89 ALG.

 Combat engineers of the United States Army Air Forces IX Engineering Command 846th Engineer Aviation Regiment repaired the damaged airfield and applied numerous patches to the two concrete runways and taxiways of the field.
 The airfield was severely damaged from the Allied bombing attacks while in German hands as well as by the Germans as they withdrew, and it took nearly six weeks to make the airfield operationally ready for combat units.
 It was opened on 28 October, being designated as Advanced Landing Ground A-89 or "Le Culot Airfield".

 The American Ninth Air Force used the base for several units from 22 October 1944 until closing the base in June 1946.
 Known units assigned were: